WHAT IS THE TENNESSEE UNDERGRADUATE SOCIAL SCIENCE SYMPOSIUM?

 WHEN IS THE SYMPOSIUM?

-The event typically spans 2-3 days in the fall semester during the month of October or November each year.
+The event typically spans 2-3 days in either the fall or spring semester each year.
 This event is traditionally held on MTSU campus, either in the James Union building or the new Student Union building.
 However, other institutions are welcome to host the event in collaboration with MTSU.

 WHO CAN PARTICIPATE?